top of page

 From 2003 the Edge was discontinued, and the Lo-Pro Edge was replaced by the "Edge Pro", produced by Gotoh again.

 The Edge Pro was a different design, but still based on Ibanez's own Lo Pro Edge.
 It shares nothing with its predecessors in terms of parts except the push-in tremolo arm.
+It has unique saddles with integrated string locks.
+Instead of having string holder blocks, the Edge Pro has sliding string holders which are part of the bridge.
 It can be strung either with or without removing the ball ends of the strings.
-Instead of having string holder blocks, the Edge Pro has sliding string holders which are part of the bridge.
 The tail has "Ibanez" cast in the centre, and there are no licensing statements elsewhere.
 It cannot be retrofitted into a guitar that was built with the Edge or Lo-Pro Edge and vice versa.

 Edge Pro II

-In 2003, Ibanez introduced the "Zero Resistance" (ZR) tremolo.
-It is the first Ibanez tremolo to feature a ball-bearing pivot system (like a Kahler) instead of the two-post and knife-edge pivot.
+A third release in 2003 was the "Zero Resistance" (ZR) tremolo.
+It was the first Ibanez tremolo to feature a ball-bearing pivot system (like a Kahler) instead of the two-post and knife-edge pivot.
 It also has offset saddle locking bolts so they can be adjusted without the strings being in the way.
-The unit came with the "Zero Point System," (ZPS) which is a tremsetter (backstop-like device) that consists of a metal bar attached to a pair of springs installed in the bridge cavity outboard of the usual tremolo springs.
+The unit came with the "Zero Point System," (ZPS) which is a backstop-like device that consists of a metal bar attached to a pair of springs installed in the bridge cavity outboard of the usual tremolo springs.
 It applies counter pressure to return the bridge to the zero point (flat position.)
-It was used exclusively on S-Series guitars.
+It can be set to floating or fixed.
+The ZR relied on a hex bolt to adjust the spring tension from the rear of the guitar.
+With the ZPS installed, the ZR has a slightly stiffer feel when pushing down on the arm since there is an extra set of springs involved.
+The ZR and ZPS were made in China.
+It was used exclusively on Ibanez S-Series guitars and was discontinued in 2015.

 Edge III